gin0115/fish-catch-block/README.md

 Fish Catch Block provides two powerful Gutenberg blocks that transform WordPress into a comprehensive fishing journal platform.
 Built with modern WordPress block development practices, it offers a seamless experience for anglers to document their fishing adventures.

+## 📦 Installation

+**If you want to install this plugin**, DON'T DOWNLOAD THIS REPO.
+You can download the latest stable version from the [releases page](https://github.com/gin0115/fish-catch-block/releases) or just click [here](https://github.com/gin0115/fish-catch-block/releases/latest/download/fish-catch-block.zip).

+This repository contains the source code for development purposes.
+The releases contain the compiled, production-ready plugin files.

 ## ✨ Features

 ### 🎣 Fish Catch Block